Dice Rules (film)

 Dice Rules is a 1991 American stand-up comedy film starring Andrew Dice Clay and directed by Jay Dubin.
 This was the first film to get an NC-17 for language alone.

 Plot

-The film begins with a half-hour narrative short titled "A Day in the Life" with Andrew Dice Clay playing a fictionalized version of himself being abused by everyone he comes across until he purchases the studded leather jacket and becomes "The Diceman".
+The film begins with a half-hour narrative short titled "A Day in the Life" with Andrew Dice Clay being abused by everyone he comes across until he purchases a studded leather jacket and becomes "The Diceman".
 After the short, the rest of the movie consists of footage from his shows at Madison Square Garden in New York City.